-Crispy bhindi fry- a simple recipe of kurkuri bhindi, make it with step-by-step pictures.
-Crispy bhindi fry is a simple recipe of kurkuri bhindi made by ladyfinger/okra/ dharosh, salt, turmeric, and deep-fried in oil.
-Even it can be described as an indian style crispy fried ladyfinger recipe.
-Though except, turmeric and salt no other masalas and even besan, cornflour, rice flour, or plain flour are used to make it crunchy/kurkuri.
+Crispy bhindi fry– a simple recipe of kurkuri bhindi with step-by-step pictures – Crispy bhindi fry is a simple recipe of kurkuri bhindi made by bhendi/ladyfinger/okra/ dharosh(in bengali), salt, turmeric powder, and deep-fried in oil(I use mustard oil).
+Even it can be described as an indian style crispy fried ladyfinger recipe too.
+Though except, except turmeric and salt no other masalas and even besan, cornflour, rice flour, or plain flour are used to make it crunchy/kurkuri.
 It is made without onion garlic.
-With rice and dal, this crunchy bhindi tastes delicious.
+Just simply with rice and dal, this crunchy bhindi tastes delicious.

-If you are a huge fan of bhindi and loves any type of bhindi recipes, then simply make this crispy fry bhindi or kurkuri bhindi in your kitchen.
-I hope my step-by-step detail will help you to do it best.
+If you are a huge fan of bhindi and love any type of bhindi recipes, then simply make this crispy fry bhindi or kurkuri bhindi in your kitchen.
+I hope my step-by-step detail will help you to do your best.